adamkotwasinski/envoy-kafka-mesh-test/README.md

 The tests should not be executed in parallel, as some of them depend on strict ordering of how the messages get appended.

-Example configuration for Envoy is present in `kafka-all.yaml` (notice it requires 4 Kafka brokers - 1 for broker tests, 3 for mesh).
+Configuration for Envoy is present in `kafka-all.yaml` (notice it requires 4 Kafka brokers - 1 for broker tests, 3 for mesh - see below).

 If Kafka brokers and Envoy are running with config mentioned below, then `./gradlew test` should work.